wingertge/artemis/README.md

  * Improve write performance by approximately a factor of 9, now 3.5 times as fast as `urql`.
 After improved measurements it seems read performance is actually just 1.5 times as fast as `urql` in read performance, but an apples to apples comparison between Rust and  JavaScript is impossible so these numbers aren't perfect.

+ **v0.1.0-alpha.4**:
+ * There was an off-by-10 error on the last benchmark, we were actually 0.35 times as fast as `urql` on writes.
+ Now we're at least up to 0.7x after another major optimization.
+Further optimizations will be difficult without a garbage collector.